TwoTeeToRoomTwo/ICAI-IP_Camera_Alternative_Interface_Alternative_to_ICam365_and_YCC365./README.md

 4. The app is far from complete!
 You are welcome to use your brain and help with it!

-5. "tracking_module.py" is not usable for now!
+5. "tracking_module.py" is not usable for now, but it is made to use the "YOLO" model, located in the "YOLOv12" folder.
+At a later stage, I will fix its work!

 6. Change the "FTP_USER" and "FTP_PASSWORD" in "class" of the "recordings_browser.py" with yours credential!